eloyola/zmk-config-charybdis/readme.md

 2. Flash `charybdis_left-nice_nano-zmk.uf2` to the left keyboard
 3. Flash `dongle_charybdis_right-nice_nano-zmk.uf2` to the right keyboard
-4. **Important**: Pair the left keyboard to the dongle first, then pair the right keyboard (paring occurs when reset firmware is flashed prior to main firmware).
-Just ensure to follow two previous steps in order (left first, then right) and the battery status will display correctly on the dongle.
+4. **Important**: Pair the left keyboard to the dongle first, then pair the right keyboard

 ### Tester Pro Micro (GPIO Testing)